 Just as each ministry’s needs are unique, each ministry is different when it comes to their preferences for establishing and administering a ministry fund.
 The LCMS Foundation can help you select an approach that is right for your ministry.

 There are four types of funds a ministry can create:

 This option is simply investing ministry funds in one of the market funds offered by the LCMS Foundation.
-A new investment account with the Foundation can be opened with as little as $5,000 and by completing just two forms, our congregational agreement form and our investment account worksheet form.
-We're happy to help you review the forms or answer any questions you might have.
+A new investment account with the Foundation can be opened with as little as $10,000 and by completing just two forms, our congregational agreement form and our investment account worksheet form.
+To request these forms, please contact us.

 But before making your decision, you’ll want to review the funds we offer, weigh the pros and cons of each, determine your ministry’s expectations and evaluate your risk tolerance.
 More information about our funds can be found here, but we’d also welcome the opportunity to review your options in person or on a phone call.
 Fill out the form below to request a no-obligation meeting or call with a member of our investment services team.

 We often tell ministries that endowments aren't just for large universities.
 Any ministry that's interested in creating an additional, ongoing source of funding should consider creating and growing an endowment.
 And, having a well-managed endowment often helps potential donors feel more comfortable making large gifts to your organization.

 Still, there are a number of decisions a congregation or ministry organization needs to make before establishing an endowment.
 Our endowment preparation checklist walks you through most of those decisions and should provide your organization with greater clarity about how your endowment will be structured as well as its purpose and goals.